How to Survive Festival Season

 If you’re only going to be a festival for a day or two, you might want to wear your fanciest garments.
 However, if you’re camping for several days it’s always best to prioritise comfort as you’re limited on bag space, likely to get dirty, and you’ll want to reduce the weight of the baggage you’re carrying around for ease of movement.

-Prepare For The Festival Season With Cotswold Outdoor
+Prepare for Your Festival Season with Cotswold Outdoor

 With nearly 50 years of experience, our mission remains to help you enjoy the outdoors.
 Every piece of advice and kit recommendation is rooted in personal experience – countless walks, daring climbs and stories shared around campfires.
 We’ve explored new trails, pursued the first light of day and braved the elements.